 - Exposure & White Balance: Uncheck the 'Auto' settings for each of these, then choose a setting which best suits your lighting.
 Make sure the settings match between sensors to make the textures from each sensor seamlessly blend together.
 To preview these settings, enter the 'Record' context to see the color feed from each sensor.

 - Under Controls, click Start Streaming.
 This will reveal the Record context of the Multicam workspace.

-- Ensure that your cameras are synchronized before capturing by checking that there is one camera as Multicam Master and the others are Multicam Subordinate.
+- Ensure that your cameras are synchronized before capturing by checking that there is one camera as Multicam Controller and the others are Multicam Subordinate.
 Ensure that they do not say Standalone.

 Capturing without proper synchronization will lead to drift or temporal offset, which may render your footage unusable!